ivy-llc/ivy/docs/partial_source/deep_dive/docstring_examples.rst

 For *nestable* functions which accept more than one argument, there should also be an example that:

-7. passes in :class:`ivy.Container` instances for multiple arguments
+7. passes in an :class:`ivy.Container` instances for multiple arguments

 In all cases, the containers should have at least two leaves.
 For example, the following container is okay to use for example purposes: